FreddieHong19/Open5x/Materials_and_supplier.md

-This a list of materials and suppliers used in TCB
+This a list of materials and suppliers used for converting Prusa i3 to 5-axis 3D printer

 | Name  | Supplier | Link |